 The following relates to the Mitsuteru Yokoyama's anime adaptation:

-Memetic Mutation: As mentioned in its article, Kaizo Traps are called "Koumei's Trap" after Zhuge Liang.
+Memetic Mutation: As mentioned in its article, Kaizo Traps are called "Koumei's Traps" (act."Kongming's Traps") after Zhuge Liang's style name (in the on'yomi reading).
 The ultimate origin of this name, though, is from this adaptation.
 Specifically, when Sima Yi heard about Zhuge's dealth:

-Sima Yi: Wait, be calm; this may just be another of Koumei's traps'.
+Sima Yi: Wait, be calm; this may just be another of Kongming's traps'.